Shona2826/Tensorflow_Tutorial/README.md

 <h1>Tensorflow</h1>

-Some algorithim like linear regression logistic regression using tensorflow
+Some algorithim like linear regression, logistic regression and activation function using tensorflow